 This booklet does not contain every detail about your plan.
-All details are included in the contract between The Texas A&M University System and Cigna.
+All details are included in the contract between The Texas A&M University System and New York Life (formerly New York Life).
 The contract is the final word on all plan provisions.
 In case of any discrepancy between this booklet and the contract, the contract will govern.